A love language is the way you express affection for people you love and the way you want them to express affection for you.

 Pick yourself a flower on your morning walk, try a weighted blanket or massager for the feeling of human touch, or outsource a dreaded chore to give yourself a break.

-When you do get involved with someone again, you’ll be an expert at communicating your love language and needs.
+When you do get involved with someone, you’ll be an expert at communicating your love language and needs.
 Another bonus: Understanding love languages and practicing them solo will make you an awesome partner for the next person you date.

 How do you apply your knowledge of love languages to taking good care of your partner?
 Maybe they already know their love language and will make it easy for you by telling you how to speak it.
 If not, start with a quiz and a conversation.
 You’ll learn a lot about each other by figuring it out together.